xmootoo/sss-official/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Citations
-If you use this code in your research, please cite our paper:
+If you use this code in your research or work, please cite our paper:
 ```bibtex
 @article{mootoo2024stochastic,
     title     = {Stochastic Sparse Sampling: A Framework for Variable-Length Medical Time Series Classification},